Flagship (magazine): Contents

+A final section at the back of the magazine contained press releases from PBM publishers.

 Reception

+In Issue 30 of the American magazine Abyss (Summer 1984), John Bashaw noted the magazine had "so-so art [but] with excellent printing and production."
+Bashaw found the game reviews to be "intelligent and fair", but found the hints and strategies section "a little more biased than the reviews, and is mostly slanted to how the author things a given game should be played."
+Bashaw thought the price for the American edition ($11 for four issues or $3 each) was a bit steep "since about 9 pages [out of 34] are advertising."
+Bashaw concluded, "I recommend Flagship...
+If you are interested in PBM games, buy an issue to see what goes on."

 David Webber, the editor in chief of Paper Mayhem, a US-based play-by-mail gaming magazine, stated in 1987 that Flagship was "a highly professional PBM magazine", noting that the published material was "very informative and each issue usually cover[ed] several current PBM games from the UK and the US".
 Webber asserted that Flagship was "a must for the PBM gamer", observing that the content and reliability of the magazine were very good, and recommending it to his own readers.

-John Woods commented on Flagship in The Games Machine in its August 1989 issue.
-Flagship is the most professional looking magazine for the hobby.
-It’s usually around 60 A4 pages and is a very well-written read.
-The reviews are always very comprehensive, but the news often suffers from being out of date, and there’s also a fair amount of coverage of US games.
-Also the reviews of new games generally take a long time to appear.
-It’s perhaps a little pricey at £2.25 an issue (£8 a year) but well worth it considering the depth of coverage.
+In Issue 21 of the British magazine The Games Machine, John Woods commented "Flagship is the most professional looking magazine for the hobby.
+It's usually around sixty A4 pages and is a very well-written read.
+The reviews are always very comprehensive, but the news often suffers from being out of date, and there's also a fair amount of coverage of US games.
+Also the reviews of new games generally take a long time to appear."
+Woods concluded, "It's perhaps a little pricey at £2.25 an issue (£8 a year) but well worth it considering the depth of coverage."